moq-wg/moq-transport/draft-lcurley-warp.md

 ## Extensions
 Custom messages MUST start with `x-`.
 Unicode LATIN SMALL LETTER X (U+0078) followed by HYPHEN-MINUS (U+002D).

+Custom messages MAY control playback.
+For example: `x-pause` could halt the transfer of segments until followed by a `x-play`.

 Custom messages SHOULD use a unique prefix to reduce collisions.
 For example: `x-twitch-load` would contain identification required to start playback of a Twitch stream.